Topic-specific policies

 • Abstract: “This document aims to identify security risks of network virtualization and proposes guidelines for the implementation of network virtualization security.
 Overall, this document intends to considerably aid the comprehensive definition and implementation of security for any organization’s virtualization environments.
 It is aimed at users and implementers who are responsible for the implementation and maintenance of the technical controls required to provide secure virtualization environments.”
 [Source: ISO/IEC 27033-7:2023]

-• Part 7 was first published in 2023.
+• The first edition of part 7 was published in 2023.

 • The standard outlines some “security threats” or “security issues” - generic examples of types of incident (such as “Insider attacks: an administrator tampers image or changes security configurations”) but does not explain which information security controls address the identified “security threats/issues”, nor conversely which information risks the suggested information security controls are intended to mitigate: there is no cross-referencing between the two, hence it is unclear how users are meant to identify, select or prioritise whichever controls are most appropriate for their situations.
 So much for the “implementation guidelines”!